 George Harrison’s house design

-According to his wife Olivia, George sketched his ideas for the house and gave them to Roger Parkin, an architect.
+According to his wife Olivia, George sketched his ideas for the house and gave them to architect Roger Parkin.
 However, it was Parkin who, together with George, designed the house.
-Part of Georges’s brief was to ensure that the home could cater to visiting family and friends.
+Part of Georges’s brief was ensuring the home could cater to visiting family and friends.

 “I’m really quite simple.
 I plant flowers and watch them grow… I stay at home and watch the river flow.”
 George Harrison